-- 1. Ensure that in the CCT, the very first command is:

-SEND DATA LINK #>xx SUBTYPE QUEUE600 VAR A-E

-where xx stands for the link number-11 or 12, for instance-and the

-SUBTYPE is QUEUE + the three-digit CCT number. - 2.
-In Configuration Manager under configuration options for T-Server, set the value of option queue-subtype to QUEUE (default value).
-See "queue-subtype" on page 251 for details about this SUBTYPE field option.
+- 1. Ensure that in the CCT, the very first command is: SEND DATA LINK #>xx SUBTYPE QUEUE600 VAR A-E where xx stands for the link number-11 or 12, for instance-and the SUBTYPE is QUEUE + the three-digit CCT number. - 2.
+In Configuration Manager under configuration options for T-Server, set the value of the queue-subtype configuration option to QUEUE (default value).
+See "queue-subtype" on page 274 for details about this SUBTYPE field option.